NUS-CG3207/labs/docs/asst_manuals/Asst_02/Asst_02.md

 The `test_Wrapper.v` you use is specific to the assembly language program being run.
 It simulates the scenario of giving inputs externally manually/from sensors, and getting the output on various displays/UART.
 Depending on the inputs your .asm program expects, the stimuli of your testbench will have to change too.

-You could use the program that you simulated in RARS in Lab 1 as a starting point if you have implemented `lui` and `auipc`.
-However, you will need to make appropriate modifications to include instructions such as R type, `bne`, and shifts in a meaningful manner.
-The `test_Wrapper` should be modified to give appropriate stimuli, as mentioned in the previous point.
-You can use it even before incorporating `lui` and `auipc`, but you will need to change it such that s1 and s2 are loaded from memory.

 There is no requirement that you should use all the peripherals supported by the Wrapper.
-As long as your demo is convincing, it is fine to use only a limited set of peripherals (say, LEDs and DIP switches \- at least one input and one output).
+As long as your demo is convincing, it is fine to use only a limited set of peripherals (say, LEDs and DIP switches - at least one input and one output).
 [RISC-V Memory Map](../../rv_resources/rv_memmap.md) page has more details about the address and usage of the supported peripherals.

 To use a C compiler to generate code, please follow the instructions at [Using Compiled Code](../../rv_resources/using_compiled_code.md).
 However, note that this works only if the compiler does not generate any instruction that your processor doesn't support at this point.